Want a round-up of stories like this delivered to your inbox?

 A: Furloughed workers do not work any hours therefore must be paid for the lower amount of 80% of their wage, or £2,500 a month even if, based on their normal hours, this would fall under either NMW or NLW.
 However, if training is undertaken whilst they are Furloughed e.g. online courses, then they must be paid NMW or NLW for the time spent training, even if this is more than the 80% of wage that will be subsidised.

-To help manage furloughed employees through our payroll & HR software, we’re currently developing the following features and updates:
+To help manage furloughed employees through our online payroll & HR software, we’ve developed the following features and updates: